 Most of the people I have talked to about their declining (dying) lawns this year have not heard about this rapidly spreading disease of lawns.
-Take-all root rot, or take-all patch, does just that.
+Take-all root rot (TARR), or take-all patch, does just that.
 It is a fungus that kills ALL of the grass plant: roots, stolons (runners) and leaves.
 It is most common on St. Augustine, but has been observed on Bermuda and Zoysia as well.

 Take all patch should not be confused with white grub damage which can also appear at the same time of the year.
 Look for the yellow or chlorotic leaf extensions on St. Augustine that has not been mowed for several days.
 Symptoms also include brown shriveled roots that are killed by the fungus as opposed to white grub damage where the roots are actually removed by insect feeding.
 Take all patch should also not be confused with the Brown Patch fungus, which occurs in the spring and fall, when cool weather sets in.
 Brown patch fungus results in leaves turning brown, but when pulled on, they pull easily off the stolon, as if rotted, and the stolon remains green.

 While we tend to notice the dying turf during the growing season, the pathogen actually infects the stolons, rhizomes and crowns in the fall and spring.
 The fungus will grow along the root surfaces and rhizomes, spreading from plant to plant underground.
 Long distance movement can occur by the transport of infected soil or plant material, or on contaminated equipment.

 Once symptoms have appeared, maintain adequate irrigation and apply fertilizer in frequent light applications to compensate for the damage to the root system.
-MicroLife Organic Fertilizer with mycorrhiza is an excellent product to use both to prevent infection and to maintain the infected lawn.
+MicroLife Organic Fertilizer with beneficial microorganisms and mycorrhizal fungi is an excellent product to prevent infection and maintain the infected lawn.

 If your lawn is not yet affected, be proactive and water and fertilize effectively.
-Use MicroLife Organic Fertilizer with mycorrhizae and water deeply but less often.
+Use MicroLife Organic Fertilizer and water deeply but less often.
 If you suspect that your lawn is infected, send a sample to the Diagnostic Lab for confirmation and follow the recommendations for control of take all patch.
-We will be glad to help you determine how much peat moss you will need to topdress your lawn with, and will be happy to provide you with more options as they become available.
+We will be glad to help you determine how much peat moss you will need to top dress your lawn with, and will be happy to provide you with more options as they become available.